 The blinking blue light on your PS4 controller is likely a pairing issue.
 Thankfully, this issue can be quickly resolved by manually resetting your controller:

-Now that you’ve reset your controller, you’ll need to hold the PS and Share buttons down at the same time to reboot the controller in Bluetooth mode.
+Now that you’ve reset your controller, you’ll need to hold the PS and Share buttons down at the same time to reboot the controller in Bluetooth pairing mode.
+Really, this is just general pairing mode for the controller, but it’s also the Bluetooth pairing behavior when connecting to other devices that aren’t the PS4.

-Afterwards, you can try to pair your PS4 controller with your console using the Bluetooth Pairing feature.
+Afterwards, you can try to pair your PS4 controller with your console using the console, which will automatically search for the remote when powered on.

 Booting your PS4 in Safe Mode is another way you can resolve the blinking blue light: